What is good documentation?

 Good documentation answers the questions that people ask.
 Therefore, you must know the audience.
 To show expert users of Windows all the screens that appear during the installation of your product is not necessary.
 However, computer novices need detailed instructions for many tasks.

 Users have different preferences about documentation.
-Some users want paper, others want online material.
+Some users want paper, others want online documentation.
 Some users want to know the concepts behind a product before they use the product.
 Other users want to use the software without preamble.
 You cannot please everyone, but if you know your audience, you can create documentation that is useful and acceptable to most people.

 See also ![]()